 Magnifier

-ColorSlurp's magnifier lets you pick colors from anywhere on your display.
+ColorSlurp's magnifier lets you pick colors from anywhere on your screen.

 Picking colors